opnsense/docs/source/development/examples/helloworld.rst

 Controlling the sample
 ----------------------

-In stead of running all kinds of shell commands directly from the php code, which very often need root access (starting/stopping services, etc), we should always communicate to our backend process which holds templates of possible things to run and protects your system from executing arbitrary commands.
+Instead of running all kinds of shell commands directly from the PHP code, which very often need root access (starting/stopping services, etc.), we should always communicate to our backend process which holds templates of possible things to run and protects your system from executing arbitrary commands.